Charles, Prince Napoléon: Marriage and children

 Charles and Béatrice were divorced on 2 May 1989.

 On 28 September 1996, Charles was married in a civil ceremony to Jeanne-Françoise Valliccioni (born in Ortiporio, Corsica on 26 March 1958).
 She had previously married Erik Langrais on 15 July 1978 at Casaglione, Corsica, from whom she was divorced on 24 July 1990.
-When Charles and Jeanne-Françoise wed, they already had a daughter:
+When Charles and Jeanne-Françoise were married, they already had a daughter: